 Prerequisites

-The SDK package is named nika-runner and exposes the Python module nika_runner.
-The public SDK surface uses run-named APIs.
+The SDK package is named nika_py and exposes the Python module nika_py.
+The public SDK surface uses run and run-configuration APIs.

 Available SDK Functions